 Spotted Lanternfly

-Click here for a new article on the Spotted Lanternfly by Marianna Quartararo
+*Click here to read an article on the Spotted Lanternfly by PCCD Resource Conservationist Marianna Quartararo*

 As of February 2021, Pike County has been added to the map of counties where Spotted Lanternfly has been found and is now in quarantine.
 This means that all individuals and businesses making regular trips in and out of the quarantine area should comply with the following tips:

-3. If you are a business, a Spotted Lanternfly permit is required. (if you are wondering if your business needs a permit, click here)
+- If you are a business, a Spotted Lanternfly permit is required.
+(Find out if your business needs a permit.)

-Click here to go to the Penn State Extension website where you can find more details on these listed steps.
+Visit Penn State Extension to find more details on these listed steps.

 What is Spotted Lanternfly?